bihealth/Fracture-healing-and-aging-scSeq/README.md

 - git clone ["repo"](https://github.com/bihealth/Fracture-healing-and-aging-scSeq.git)
 - cd `.../Figures`
 - Add the downloaded seurat objet to the folder `Figures/data`.
 To install all the packages that are useful for creating the figures, use the already created environments in `Figures/envs`
 - run `Figures/Scripts/fig1.rmd ...
 Figures/Scripts/fig5.rmd` to generate figure 2-6 and supplemental figures of the maunscript.
-Input data for the figures are found all in the folder `Figures/data`
+Input data for the figures are found in the folder `Figures/data` except for fig1a which is in `Figures/images/fig1a.svg`